szh123-ucl/Msc-Computer-Science-project-OSS-Pilots-AI-PC-app-and-source-code/README.md

 # Msc-Computer-Science-project-OSS-Pilots-AI-PC-app-and-source-code
+SmolPC is a collection of AI powered apps that are suited for business users and travellers with Intel laptops.
+They may run on CPU, GPU and NPU and have distinct advantages for offline and privacy safe AI operations on useful Open Source projects.

 QOwnNotes AI Assistant is SmolPC Collection:AI apps for open source projects.
 It includes the project source code and final desktop-app for the UCL‘s Msc Computer Science summer project